anthonysasso2001/mair_minigames/CONTRIBUTING.md

 ### Your First Code Contribution

-All code contributions must be made ideally from a branch of the repo, which will then be merged upon review.
+All code contributions must be made from a branch of the repo, which will then be merged upon review.

 The requirements for a PR are listed in the [code request template file](pull_request_template.md) which will require that the details be fully complete before a review can occur.